kattie165/privacy-policy/README.md

 Effective Date: September 10, 2026

-This Privacy Policy governs the use of the live wallpaper mobile application (hereinafter referred to as the "Application") created by Irina Ivanovskay (hereinafter referred to as the "Developer").
+This Privacy Policy governs the use of the live wallpaper mobile application (hereinafter referred to as the "Application") created by Ekaterina Pastukhova (hereinafter referred to as the "Developer").

 ### 1. Information Collection and Use
 The Application is designed strictly for device personalization (setting up live video wallpapers) and operates entirely offline.